jimktrains/k4/README.md

 with their type.

 Tail Call Optimizations should be done when possible.
-(I'm still mulling over what a good register assignment/storage method would be and how to do this effectively or what needs to be present syntactically to help if it's difficult to do automatically.)
+(I'm still mulling over what a good register assignment/storage method would be across translation units, as to decrease the amount of register pushing and popping that needs to be done, and how to do this effectively or what needs to be present syntactically to help if it's difficult to do automatically.)

+My main concern isn't compiler speed.
+I want to do a lot of work up-front to ensure both correctness and that the least amount of work needs to be done on the processor.

 ## Basic Concepts

 * No dynamic allocation - All allocation is done at compile-time
-* Sum Types are the only time the type of something is stored in memory.
-  Normal variables are not stored with run-time type information.
+* Variables are not stored with run-time type information.
-    -  Built-in Sum Types
+* Built-in Sum Types
+    -  Optional
+        + None
-         +  Optional
+        + Some
-* There exists a natural number type `Nat`. `Nat` types may only be used as template parameters
+* There exists a natural number type `Nat`. `Nat` types may only be used as dependent type parameters
     - Values
         + Z (zero)
     - Function
-        + P (predecessor) (P(N) = n-1, P(1) := Z, P(Z) is not defined)
+        + P (predecessor) (P(N) := n-1, P(1) := Z, P(Z) is not defined)
-        + S (successor) (S(N) = n + 1, S(Z) := 1)
+        + S (successor) (S(N) := n + 1, S(Z) := 1)
 * Error handling should happen through Sum Types, no exception information
 * `match`es